-- Consensus Based Issue Resolution Process (CBIR) PJM's structured problem-solving process in which stakeholders attempt to develop and achieve consensus around a proposal in the best interest of the whole. - Consent Agenda an agenda item in the Members Committee or the Markets and Reliability Committee pursuant to which the Members, in order to expedite the meeting, consent to allow a set of unrelated matters to be voted upon collectively and without debate. - Fails the affirmative vote on a motion is not sufficient to pass it. - Founding Committee Standing Committee that forms another Stakeholder Group (Subcommittee, Task Force or Senior Task Force). - Main Motion motion to approve or decide a matter which has been placed on the agenda for approval, decision or other action. - Member Member as defined in section 1.24 of the Operating Agreement, represented at the meeting in person (including by telephone) or by permissible proxy and counted individually.
+- Consensus Based Issue Resolution Process (CBIR) PJM's structured problem-solving process in which stakeholders attempt to develop and achieve consensus around a proposal in the best interest of the whole. - Consent Agenda an agenda item in the Members Committee or the Markets and Reliability Committee pursuant to which the Members, in order to expedite the meeting, consent to allow a set of unrelated matters to be voted upon collectively and without debate. - Fails the affirmative vote on a motion is not sufficient to pass it. - Forum Stakeholder body formed to address specific topics and scope as outlined in its Markets and Reliability Committee approved Charter.
+Forums are non-decisional stakeholder groups as defined in Section 5.5 of this Manual. - Founding Committee Standing Committee that forms another Stakeholder Group (Subcommittee, Task Force or Senior Task Force). - Main Motion motion to approve or decide a matter which has been placed on the agenda for approval, decision or other action. - Member Member as defined in section 1.24 of the Operating Agreement, represented at the meeting in person (including by telephone) or by permissible proxy and counted individually.
 This includes parties acting as an agent on behalf of a Member. - Operating Agreement or OA PJM Operating Agreement dated June 2, 1997 as amended and restated from time to time, or any successor agreement accepted for filing by the Federal Energy Regulatory Commission. - Order of the Day Schedule of events for the day, which is the Published agenda for the meeting as supplemented or limited by the Members from time to time, including, by limitations on debate or the fixing of specific times for the consideration or resumption of any matter.
 A call for the Order of the Day is a call for adherence to the schedule. - Parent Committee As to any Stakeholder Group, the Committee to which it reports directly. - Passes Affirmative sectoral or non-sectoral vote exceeds the required amount (one-half or two-thirds, as applicable) pursuant to the applicable voting requirements of the Operating Agreement and this Manual. - PJM PJM Interconnection, L.L.C. as defined in the Operating Agreement. - Published The notice of a Stakeholder Group information or action item (e.g., meeting time and place, registration instructions, proposed agenda, agenda materials, alternative motions, draft minutes, final minutes) on the PJM web site, and, as soon as practicable thereafter, has sent the text of the notice, or an electronic reference to it, electronically to the Stakeholder Group's distribution list as maintained by PJM.
 With respect to a proposed action item at a forthcoming Stakeholder Group meeting, Published means the materials placed on the PJM web site constitute Complete and Timely Notice. - Rules of Procedure The specific steps outlines in this Manual.